lm-webui/lm-webui/docs/features.md

 **MLX** — external server on Apple Silicon macOS hosts.
 Install `mlx_lm.server` on the host, the Runtime Manager detects it and connects via HTTP API.
 Setup scripts (install/uninstall/start/stop) available directly in the UI.

 **ComfyUI** — external server for image generation.
-Detected on `host.docker.internal:8188`, one-click connect from Runtime Manager.
+Detected on `localhost:8188` (native) or `host.docker.internal:8188` (Docker), one-click connect from Runtime Manager.
 Model management handled by ComfyUI's own interface.

 Ollama and vLLM are configured as standard API providers in Settings → API Providers, not managed runtimes.